Services for Distance Learners & Graduate Students

 Students not living near the Winona campus may still access the resources and services of the Fitzgerald Library.

-Use the MNPals Fitz catalog to view the collection.
+Use the MNPals Library catalog to view the collection.

 We are happy to mail any books or other media from the Fitzgerald Library collection to your home.
 Contact our Interlibrary Loan Librarian, Lauren Leighton (firstname.lastname@example.org | 507-457-1564), with your list of requests.